 All notices to holders will be published in the Financial Times in London.
-If at any time publication in the Financial Times is not practicable, Uruguay will publish notices in another daily newspaper with general circulation in London.
+In addition, as long as any series of debt securities is listed on the Luxembourg Stock Exchange, Uruguay will publish all notices related to those debt securities in English in the Luxemburger Wort.
+If at any time publication in either the Financial Times or the Luxemburger Wort is not practicable, Uruguay will publish notices in another daily newspaper with general circulation in London or Luxembourg, as applicable.
 Any notice so published shall be deemed to have been given on the date of its publication.